kermitt2/biblio-glutton/Readme.md

 * DOI to PMID and PMC mapping: available at Europe PMC, see ftp://ftp.ebi.ac.uk/pub/databases/pmc/DOI/,

-* optionally, the Unpaywall dataset, to get Open Access links aggregated with the bibliographical metadata,
+* optionally, the Unpaywall dataset, to get Open Access links aggregated with the bibliographical metadata, see [here](http://unpaywall.org/products/snapshot) to get the latest database snapshot.

 * optionally, for getting ISTEX identifier informations, you need to build the ISTEX ID mapping, see bellow.